KurstonV/echo-server/echo-server/README.md

 How to run your server?
--The server can be run by entering go run main.go --port=4000
+main.go is located in the next-server folder due to some issues with codespace -The server can be run by entering go run main.go --port=4000

 -Then you should see Server listening on :4000